US Department of Labor recovers nearly $369K in wages, damages for 16 workers denied overtime pay by prominent Oahu restaurant

 News Brief

-Court: U.S. District Court for the District of Idaho
+Court: U.S. District Court for the Eastern District of California

-The division’s Portland Area Office conducted the investigation.
+The division’s Sacramento District Office conducted the investigation.
 The San Francisco Regional Office of the Solicitor reached the consent judgment at the court.

 Learn more about the Wage and Hour Division, including a search tool to use if you think you may be owed back wages collected by the division.
 You can find other information on the agency’s website if you think you may have been misclassified as an independent contractor, or want to know how to file an online complaint.
 For confidential compliance assistance, employees and employers can call the agency’s toll-free helpline at 866-4US-WAGE (487-9243), regardless of where they are from.